-- To strengthen the research capacity and output of the College to increase the number of research publications from the college, increase research collaboration within the college and across campus, and to prepare graduate students as educational researchers;
+- To strengthen the research capacity and output of the College of Education (COE) to increase the number of research publications from the college, increase research collaboration within the college and across campus, and to prepare graduate students as educational researchers;

 - To strengthen the capacity of COE faculty and the COE infrastructure to submit quality proposals for external funding and increase the number of proposals submitted by and awarded to COE faculty;

 - To provide an integrated, systematic approach to external funding for the College by working closely with faculty to produce planful proposals that fit the College’s mission, its 2025 goals and the professional skills and interests of the faculty, including work with COE centers to identify collaborative strengths such as STEM teacher preparation and broadening the participation and success of underrepresented groups in all levels of the education enterprise; and

 - To facilitate the acknowledgement and utilization of COE expertise by working with other Associate Deans across campus and with the Office of Research and Sponsored Projects to integrate education faculty into interdisciplinary, cross-campus, and multi-campus external funding endeavors.